freidavid/Lake_Constance_Depth_Transect/README.md

-# README file describing R and bash scripts used for: “Introgression from extinct species facilitates adaptation to its vacated niche”
+#“Introgression from extinct species facilitates adaptation to its vacated niche”

 All scripts to generate the results (starting with processing of raw sequence data, mapping, calculation of genotype likelihoods and the analyses done) can be found in the folder lsf_submit_scripts.
 Scripts were run according to the sequence described in the file on the ETHZ cluster Euler.